 U.S. Citizenship and Immigration Services (USCIS) is the federal agency that oversees lawful immigration to the United States.
 The United States Department of Homeland Security (DHS) administers the country's naturalization and immigration system.
 It is a successor to the Immigration and Naturalization Service (INS), which was dissolved by the Homeland Security Act of 2002 and replaced by three components within the DHS: USCIS, Immigration and Customs Enforcement (ICE), and Customs and Border Protection (CBP).

 USCIS performs many of the duties of the former INS, namely processing and adjudicating various immigration matters, including applications for work visas, asylum, and citizenship.
 Additionally, the agency is officially tasked with safeguarding national security, eliminating immigration case backlogs, and improving efficiency.

-People who were born in the United States or if they were born abroad to Americans are also U.S. citizens.
-It is possible to become a U.S. citizen by birth or through naturalization or as a minor following the naturalization of one or both parents.
-According to the situation, there are different ways to obtain US citizenship.
-There are two main ones:
+People who were born in the United States, or if they were born abroad to Americans, are U.S. citizens.
+It is possible to become a U.S. citizen by birth, through naturalization or as a minor following the naturalization of one or both parents.
+Depending on the situation, there are different ways to obtain U.S. citizenship.

-Rating: 4.95 - number of votes:
+Rating:- number of votes: